35percent/newblog/_posts/2021-08-15-southwarks-ambitious-new-council-home-plans-the-full-picture.md

 It's a bit rich to start building council homes on green space because you've got nowhere else to build them when you are simultaneously knocking down thousands of structurally sound council homes on nearby estates.

 ## 2. Council-owned land and property sell offs

-For the past ten years, Southwark has had a ['void disposal policy'](https://www.35percent.org/estates/void-disposals/) which triggers the sale of any Council home that becomes void and is valued at over £400k.
+For the past twelve years, Southwark has had a ['void disposal policy'](https://www.35percent.org/estates/void-disposals/) which triggers the sale of any Council home that becomes void and is valued at over £400k.

 ![](https://35percent.org/img/samplecouncilhomessold.png)